cdesurmo64/p7-groupomania/README.md

 This is the last project I made for my [Web Developer program at OpenClassrooms](https://openclassrooms.com/fr/paths/185-developpeur-web). :mortar_board:

-The goal was to fully develop (backend, frontend and DB) a social network for a company, where **users can share posts with images, and like/comment them**.
+The goal was to fully develop (backend, frontend and DB) a social network for a company, where **users can share posts with images (png/jpg/gif), and like/comment them**.

 I used / developed :